flatcar/flatcar-website/content/docs/latest/setup/storage/lvm.md

 ```

-As mentioned before, we need to still transpile from a butane yaml to an ignition config like so:
+As mentioned before, we need to still transpile from a butane yaml to an Ignition config like so:

 ```Bash
 $ docker run --rm -i quay.io/coreos/butane:latest < lvm.yaml > ignition.json